 Room types at Porini Rhino Camp

-The newest tent is the family unit that is a H shaped and located about 20 metres from the main areas.
-The unit is made of high quality canvas, is spacious, each wing measuring 64 square metres and the lounge is 16 square metres.
-It consists of two rooms with a lounge in between.
+The newest tents are the family units that are H shaped and located about 20 metres from the main areas.
+The units are made of high quality canvas, is spacious, each wing measuring 64 square metres and the lounge is 16 square metres.
+Each family unit consists of two rooms with a lounge in between.
 Each of the two rooms has a king size bed and a single bed, The high-quality, spacious tent is tastefully furnished and has solar-powered lighting, ensuite facilities (with hot shower and flush toilet) and a private veranda.
 The unit is ideal for families or group of friends traveling together and is at the same price per person as our other tents.

 Activities at Porini Rhino Camp